 The Living Building Challenge

 To achieve full Living Building Certification, our design team, the town of Amherst, the contractors, board, staff and supporters of our programs needed to work together to meet specific conditions.
-The Hitchcock Center’s building will be evaluated in seven LBC performance categories: energy, water, materials, site, equity, health& happiness, and beauty.
+The Hitchcock Center’s building was evaluated in seven LBC performance categories: energy, water, materials, site, equity, health& happiness, and beauty.
+We attained LBC certification in 2019.
 Learn more about our building and how it meets the Living Building Challenge requirements.